What is ITSM? Full Form & Process

 Capacity Management

-Helps the organization to manage resources and also allows them to plan for future resource requirements.
+It helps the organization manage current resources and plan for future resource requirements.

 Service Level Management